gab992/Unplanned_SonicPi/README.md

 - fm synth (chords)
 - "beep" synth (bass)
 - drum samples

 All instruments are played with elements of randomness.
 The soloists (piano and chiplead) choose notes from the current chord over two octaves, always with the option of a rest to give them a sense of phrasing.
 The soloist who is not soloing will accompany the soloist using random notes from the current chord at given times.
 The drums choose from set lists of samples randomly at specified times.
-The drums were a product of extensive experimentation on my end to find what sounds good.
+The drums are a product of extensive experimentation on my end to find what sounds good.
 The bass is programmed to "walk" over the chord changes and the chords are hard coded to specific chords but are programmed to change at one of three possible time intervals.

 The above description applied to the main improv sections (improv_1.rb and improv_2.rb).
 The other sections follow different chords and different sets of rules but maintain a heavy reliance on randomness.